Winterwell Associates Ltd: Standard Terms and Conditions

 2. Winterwell warrants to bring to the attention of the Client any conflict of interest that may arise between the Client's instructions and the terms under which Winterwell is acting, or has acted, for another client at the time that it becomes apparent to Winterwell officers (where such third party instructions were received prior to the Client's instructions).
 The Client will then be free to vary his contract with Winterwell in the light of this revelation to the extent that it is affected by the potential conflict of interest.
 Such a declaration by Winterwell will be general in nature, so as not to prejudice the confidentiality with the third party.

 3. Winterwell will have the right to resign its contract in such circumstances if, in its judgement, it is unable to proceed with the contract and maintain its fiduciary duty.
-Winterwell shall receive payment in full for hours worked and expenses incurred to the date of disclosure, including all due contract stage payments but not including any entitlement to pro-rata payment for any amounts payable on completion such as performance fees or terminal payments.
+Winterwell shall receive payment for all work delivered and expenses incurred upto the date of disclosure, including all due contract stage payments but not including any entitlement to pro-rata payment for any amounts payable on completion such as performance fees or terminal payments.

 7. Intellectual Property (IP)

 Intellectual Property (IP) includes, but is not limited to, software (both binary and source code), data, databases, analysis, reports, supplier and technology evaluations, drawings, charts, and graphs held both electronically and on paper.
-It also includes audio or videotaping of any presentations made by Winterwell, and all training materials used to support Winterwell training sessions.
+It also includes audio or videotaping of any presentations made by Winterwell, and all materials used to support Winterwell activities.

-"Background IP" refers to IP that is created outside of the project although it may be used within the project.
+"Background IP" refers to IP that is created outside of the project although it may be used within the project, or to IP which is not part of any project deliverable.
+Background IP is defined to also include enhancements and bug-fixes to background IP.

-"Foreground IP" refers to IP created as part of work wholly commissioned by the client, except for Sideground IP as defined below.
+"Foreground IP" refers to IP created as part of a deliverable wholly commissioned by the client, except for Background IP.

 "Client IP" refers to IP created by or belonging to the Client.